0x80/isolate-package/README.md

 I haven't been able to figure out what causes this, as the message is misleading (the lockfile is clearly there).

-With Node 18 this seems to have been resolved.
-If you experience this issue there are two options:
+Luckily, with Node 18 this seems to have been resolved, so if you experience this issue there are two options:

-- Upgrade to Node 18, by setting the `"runtime": "nodejs18"` in your firebase.json config.
+- Upgrade to Node 18 by setting the `"runtime": "nodejs18"` in your firebase.json config.
+Note that you most likely also have to re-create your lockfile using Node 18.
 - Exclude the lockfile from deployment by setting `"excludeLockfile": false` in your isolate.config.json file.

 ### PNPM Lockfiles disabled for now

-There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5) and it is unusable at the moment.
+There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5) which makes it unusable at the moment.
 Until that is resolved, the lockfile is automatically excluded for PNPM.

-Personally, I also use PNPM and I don't see this as a big problem.
-I am declaring versions with `^` in my manifest, which means that a missing lockfile can only ever result in unexpected patch versions, and I am not using dependencies that are likely to break on patch version changes.
+Personally I also use PNPM, and I don't see this as a big problem, because, like most of us, I declare versions with `^` in my manifest.
+This means that dependencies can only resolve to newer patch versions, but I am not using dependencies that are likely to break on patch version changes.

 ## Different Package Managers